 Know someone with a new baby?
-This fabulous babygro is brought to you by Infinite Tee.
-It’s available in sizes from newborn to 12 months and is printed on 100% soft spun cotton.
-It can be bought in a rainbow of colours (16 in total), through Amazon at £8.99 plus delivery or with personalisation on their website at £10.39 plus delivery.
+This fabulous babygro is brought to you by Spreadshirt.
+It’s available in sizes from newborn to 12 months and is printed on 100% organic cotton.
+It can be bought in different colours (7 in total), through Amazon at £19.99 plus delivery or on their website.

 Wild Honey and Rye cookbook

 These are an absolute classic, recorded by the two best professional folk song and dance ensembles in Poland, Mazowsze and Śląsk, they feature the most popular carols in Poland such as „Bóg Się Rodzi” or „Jezus Malusienki” .
-We play them during Wigilia (Christmas Eve Feast) for maximum atmosphere and are available in many editions either through the Apple Store as Mazowsze Koledy Polish Christmas Carols – Mazowsze and Śląsk (2014) at 7.99 or on CD and to download on Amazon as Najpiekniejsze Kolędy – Christmas Carols 6.99
+We play them during Wigilia (Christmas Eve Feast) for maximum atmosphere and are available in many editions either through the Apple Store as Mazowsze Koledy Polish Christmas Carols – Mazowsze and Śląsk (2014) at 7.99 or on Amazon 7.99

 Old polish legends

 When the wind howls and snow covers the landscape, an old Polish Fairy Tale knocks at your door, to wrap you up and whisk you into a world of mountains and magical characters… an amazing book, written in English, it touches on lots of moments in Polish history and delights with its tales of old capitals, sleeping knights and trumpeters.
-Illustrated with wood engravings it was originally written during the Second World War in Scotland and is no longer in print but available used, through Amazon or second hand bookshops at a rather high price of £25-£30
+Illustrated with wood engravings it was originally written during the Second World War in Scotland and is no longer in print but available used, through second hand bookshops such as Abe Books at various prices £20-£30

 Żubrówka or Krupnik